hasghar/hasghar.github.io/_posts/2019-02-28-tablebuilder.md

   </tr>
 </table>

 <p>Now focus on the suburb of Redfern.
 The <a href="#tabularfake">table below</a> shows another way of data representation, which we call the tabular format.
-Basically, it divides the dataset into parts, in our case gender and age distribution, and shows <i>counts</i> of people that are in each gender-age pair.</p>
+Basically, it divides the dataset into parts, in our case gender and age distribution, and shows <i>counts</i> of people that are in each gender-age pair.
+Notice how you can exactly recreate the three Redfern rows in the unit record level <a href="#fakedatanonames">representation</a>, simply by copying the number of times each tuple (Redfern, Age, Gender) appears.
+Take away here is that even though the data is merely a "table" rather than in unit record format, it is still possible to interconvert them for sub-populations of interest (Redfern in our case) or for the entire database (by constructing similar tables for other suburbs).</p>

 <table id="tabularfake" align="center">
   <caption><b>A Table for Redfern from the Fake Dataset</b></caption>